Kulen: Variants

+Description

 The meat is low-fat, rather brittle and dense, and the flavor is spicy with the hot red paprika bringing it aroma and colour, and garlic for additional spice.
 The original kulen recipe does not contain black pepper; its hot flavour comes from the paprika.

 The traditional time of producing kulen is during the pig slaughter done every autumn by most households.
 Kulen matures during the winter; it can be eaten at this time, although not fully dried and cured yet, with very hot taste, but it will develop its full taste by the following summer.
 To produce a dryer, firmer kulen, it is sometimes kept buried under ashes, which act as a desiccant.
 Kulen is a shelf-stable meat product, with a shelf life of up to two years when stored properly.